PennyLaneAI/pennylane/doc/code/qml_fourier.rst

    \psi(x) | P | \psi (x)\rangle.

 This output is simply a function :math:`f(x) = \langle \psi(x) | P | \psi
 (x)\rangle`.
-More specifically it is a periodic function of the parameters, and it can thus be expressed as a multidimensional *Fourier series*:
+Notably, it is a periodic function of the parameters, and it can thus be expressed as a multidimensional Fourier series:

 .. math::

     f(x) = \sum \limits_{n_1\in \Omega_1} \dots \sum \limits_{n_N \in \Omega_N}
     c_{n_1,\dots, n_N} e^{-i x_1 n_1} \dots e^{-i x_N n_N},

-where the :math:`n_i` are integer-valued frequencies, and the :math:`c_n` are Fourier coefficients attached to each combination of frequencies.
+where :math:`n_i` are integer-valued frequencies, :math:`\Omega_i` are the set of available values for the integer frequencies, and the :math:`c_{n_1,\ldots,n_N}` are Fourier coefficients.

-As a simple example, consider ``simple_circuit`` below in terms of a single parameter.
+As a simple example, consider ``simple_circuit`` below, which is a function of a single parameter.

 .. code::